-Here’s the story of the clockwork radio, and why it’s still valuable today.
+This is the story of the clockwork radio, and why it’s still valuable today.

 What a windup: What is clockwork radio?

+Mechanical clocks have been around since the 1300s.
 In the days before commercial electricity, wind-up technology was the only way to start a car or use much of the technology that people relied on each day.